 30 states (including Washington DC) have non-voluntary RPS laws.
 All of the top 10 states for solar (per capita) have RPS laws.
 In fact, of the top 25, only 2 have no form of RPS at all.
 Check out this chart:

 In general, an RPS law is set up to require utility companies to generate either a certain percentage of their total electricity, or a certain amount of electricity (measured in in megawatts (MW) from renewables.
 The goals are set by lawmakers working with experts from the scientific and energy communities, to come up with goals that are realistic but strong.

 Typically, a main goal is set for several years in the future, with interim goals for years in between.
-For example, California has a goal of 50% of retail energy sales by 2030, with increases of 5-8% every 4 years or so in between.
-As the goals are reached (or not) the state enforces compliance, which means they assess fees to the utilities that haven’t met the goals.
+For example, California has a goal of 100% of retail energy sales by 2045, with increases of 5-8% every 4 years or so between now and then.
+Each time a new interim deadline arrives, the state enforces compliance, which means they assess fees to the utilities that haven’t met the goals.

 Each state gets to define the kinds of electricity generation that qualify as “renewable.”
 Nearly all count solar, wind, and geothermal power generation, but other technologies aren’t as widely included.
 Hydroelectric power, for example, is sometimes dis-included from a state’s RPS because of its relatively high impact on the environment, and sometimes simply because the power already existed as part of the state’s energy mix when the RPS was enacted.